Attempted assassination of Cristina Fernández de Kirchner: Aftermath

-Conspiracy theories have been raised claiming that the attempted assassination was staged.
+In a speech to Argentina's Chamber of Deputies, Javier Milei refused to consider the event as an assassination attempt.
+Many have even formulated conspiracy theories that the attempt was staged.
 The provincial deputy of Santa Fe, Amalia Granata, described it as a "pantomime".
 A similar opinion also appeared in an article by a Spanish journalist published by Libertad Digital.
 Political scientist Pedro Núñez from the Latin American Social Research Institute said in a statement to Deutsche Welle: "The justice system obviously has to act quickly, since the worst that could happen is that this is diluted over time and more and more conspiracy theories appear about what happened".

 Nicolás Maduro, president of Venezuela, proposed that Argentina should have a law against hate speech similar to the Venezuelan one.
 Some Kirchnerist politicians, like Victoria Donda, blamed the attack on perceived hate speech from the media, the opposition, and the judiciary.
 Mayor Horacio Rodríguez Larreta rejected the proposal of a new law as an attempt to impose limits to the freedom of the press.
 During an interview with Perfil journalist Sam Forster, Amnesty International’s Argentina Director Mariela Belski also expressed concerns regarding the implementation of such a law: “[W]e must point out that in the face of this new and growing attention to this issue in Argentina, there is a risk that the broadness of the issue could lead to a hollowing out of its content.
 It is essential to make sense of what we mean by hate speech on the basis of international human rights standards in order to define in which exceptional cases it represents a reasonable limit to freedom of expression.”

-Casa Rosada spokeswoman Gabriela Cerruti pointed out that the government is not working on any draft bill over the topic.
+Casa Rosada spokeswoman Gabriela Cerruti pointed out that the government was not working on any draft bill over the topic.

-In a September 2022 speech to Argentina's Chamber of Deputies, Javier Milei argued against calling the event a "magnicide".
-In his speech, he stated: "The first thing I want to take out of the discussion is the [attempted] magnicide issue.
-I understand that we are all equal before the law and that those of us who represent the people are no more.
-If we put that title on it, you are acknowledging that we are more.
-I will not accept caste terms.
-Whatever it was, but it's not a magnicide attempt."

 Trial

-The trial began on 26 June 2024 at the Federal Court No. 6 in Buenos Aires with three accused of attempted aggravated homicide and 270 witnesses called to testify.
+The trial began on 26 June 2024 at the Federal Court No. 6 in Buenos Aires, with three accused of attempted aggravated homicide and 270 witnesses called to testify.
 Fernández de Kirchner testified on 14 August.

-On 8 October 2025, Fernando Sebag Montiel, an Argentine national born in Brazil, was sentenced to 10 years' imprisonment for carrying out the assassination attempt.
+On 8 October 2025, Sabag Montiel was sentenced to 10 years' imprisonment.